AllanVester/pytube/docs/user/playlist.rst

 If, for example, we wanted to download all of the videos in a playlist, we would do the following::

-    from pytubefix import Playlist
+    from pytube import Playlist
-    from pytubefix.cli import on_progress
+    from pytube.cli import on_progress

     url = input("url here >")